newhavenrb/conferences/19_Mega_Rails.md

 ## Jack Danger Canty

 ## Intro
-Common pattern from inception to hugh app
+Common pattern from inception to huge app

 1. Rails apps go in the same direction, but it can be corrected
 2. The problem is primarily about ownership